jeremybatesDC/vueGridBaseballCard/README.md

     // :hidden :aria-selected

 test tab-throughs.

-is something in tabs card front, maybe add pic or add logo, allowing/causing zoom? sometihing maybe less than 16px?

 or maybe 1 year with "Add Seasons" option... hmmm or maybe X over 5 column inisinal layout so user can obvi remove some... dunno...